cirosantilli/text/src/how-to-learn-sci-tech.md

 - the Windows kernel
 - programs that run other languages such as python

+And many many other very important programs.

 Can produce very fast programs.

 Great fun to apply more theorical things you are learning.

-To really underestand what is going on in your machine, learn assembler after this.

-You can find many free tutorials on the web, just google for them.
+Sources: many free tutorials on the web, just google for them.

 ####next steps